 24 April 2026

 The Leonardo book A Life in Drawing (2019) has been open on the floor of my studio this week; specifically his map drawings.
 In the summer of 1504, he was employed by the Florentine government to map parts of the river Arno, and there's one drawing in particular that I keep returning to—on page 127, fig. 93—A weir on the Arno east of Florence.
-It describes damage to the river embankment from water exploding through a weir.
-Such a wonderful drawing, the movement of the water held in his precisely-rendered rushing and swirling lines, the site of destruction gently heightened with a darker blue than the rest of the wash that represents the water.
-That meeting, between the intensity of natural phenomena and measured observational focus such that the eye dilates enough to make room for the emotion of a space to enter through the hand, is something close to what I'm after right now.
+It describes damage to the river embankment from water bursting through a weir.
+Such a wonderful drawing, the movement of the water alive in his precisely-rendered rushing and swirling lines, the site of destruction gently heightened with a darker blue than the rest of the wash representing the water.
+That meeting, between the physical intensity of natural phenomena and measured observational focus such that the eye dilates enough to make room for the emotion of a space to enter through the hand, is something close to what I'm after right now.